kath303/kath303/README.md

 - 👋 Hi, I’m @kath303
-- 👀 I’m interested in Inclusion and SEND
+- 👀 I’m interested in
-- 🌱 I’m currently learning about Github and how to host a database for all those interested in the field of SEND
+- 🌱 I’m currently learning about
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---